Understanding the NCLEX-RN Scoring System: What Does Passing Mean?

 Employment Opportunities and Professional Growth

-Passing the NCLEX-RN opens doors to various nursing roles.
+Passing the NCLEX exam opens doors to various nursing roles.
 From bedside care to administrative positions, this milestone lays the foundation for a fulfilling career.

 Understanding Failure and Retaking the NCLEX-RN